Thursday, May 31, 2018

 "AT BERTRAM'S HOTEL" (2007) Review

-Nearly twenty-seven years ago, the BBC aired an Agatha Christie television movie called "AT BERTRAM'S HOTEL".
+Not long ago, I had written a review of an Agatha Christie television movie called "AT BERTRAM'S HOTEL".
 It was a 1987 adaptation of the writer's 1965 novel.
 Twenty years later, ITV aired its own version that starred Geraldin McEwan as Miss Jane Marple.

 But I am not interested in comparing the two adaptations.
 Instead, I want to discuss only one of them - the recent 2007 televised film.
 The movie began with a flashback to the early 1890s in which a young Jane Marple stayed at the fashionable London hotel, Bertram's, with a relative.
 Sixty years later, the elderly resident of St. Mary Mead's pay another visit to the hotel and discovers that its interior has not really changed over the years.
 Miss Marple is there She is there to meet an old friend named Lady Selina Hazy, who is visiting for the reading of a will of her millionaire second cousin, who had been declared dead after being missing for seven years and owned Bertram’s.
 Also there for the reading of the hotel owner's will are his ex-wife Bess, Lady Sedgwick; and daughter Elvira Blake.
 Bertram's Hotel also seemed to be used as a center to smuggle Nazi war criminals and their stolen treasure; and for jewel thieves.